MrrDevils/TennielBot/README.md

 ## Generate B30 Images

 Just like lxBot's '/a b30', TennielBot can generate graphical B30 with your scores.
-*Again huge credits to LxBot and the LxBot's developer*
+*Again huge credits to LxBot and the LxBot's developer for the inspiration.*

 ## Upload Your Scores